 When a person struggles with both a mental illness and substance use disorder, it is called a co-occurring disorder.
-In 2020, it was estimated about 2.7 percent of American adolescents between the ages of 12 and 17 had a Major Depressive Episode and substance use disorder in the previous year.
-That same year, an estimated 6.7 percent of all adults in the U.S. had a mental illness and substance use disorder affect them in the past year.
+In 2021, adolescents ages 12 to 17 with a major depressive episode in the past year were more likely to have used illicit drugs (27.7 percent compared to 10.7 percent who did not have a major depressive episode in the past year).
+That same year, an estimated 17.9 million adults in the U.S. had a co-occuring mental illness and substance use disorder affect them in the past year.
 (5)

 These illnesses are common, recurrent, and often serious, but they are treatable and many people do recover.